-Because Samsonite offers everything from lower-end cases to the top-end Cosmolite, it is hard to generalise.
-Obviously the top end cases have better wheels and materials.
+Because Samsonite offers everything from lower-end cases to top-end Cosmolite, it is hard to generalize.
+Obviously, the top-end cases have better wheels and materials.
 But the Omni for example is still a quality case that is nowhere near as expensive as the Rimowa (more on that below).

 The Rimowa cases, on the other hand, are all very similar in design and meant to be expensive top-end, robust suitcases that will last you for years.
 As well as the standard features above, they also have some high-end features like

 Samsonite is not known for their bargain-priced cases.
 However, if you check out the Omni range (one of their most popular hard cases) you will be surprised how affordable they can be.

 Rimowa produces high-quality cases usually made of metal, that are hand-built in just a few factories around the world.
 This costs money.

 As a result, almost any of the Rimowa cases you buy will be hundreds of dollars more than most Samsonites you look at.
 But, you are buying something unique in style and very robust and well made.